15 december 2022

 Need more help?
 We can help you with this process

 The Dutch working permit application process can be complicated and time-consuming.
-If you need help with applying for a working permit, we can assist you.
+If you need help with applying for a working permit, a umbrella company can assist you.

 At Dutch Employer of Record, we specialize in helping companies and employees with international expansion.
 We can take all the hassle and stress out of your hands and apply all necessary steps to get you or your employees working in the Netherlands as soon as possible.

-Next to you that we can help your company set up a payroll and benefits solution in the Netherlands, and handle all of the paperwork associated with hiring employees in the Netherlands.
+Next to this, we can help your company set up a payroll and benefits solution in the Netherlands, and handle all of the paperwork associated with hiring employees in the Netherlands.

 If you would like to learn more about our services, contact us or set up a profile.